riscvarchive/riscv-edk2-platforms/Platform/Intel/Readme.md

 The validated version of iasl compiler that can build MinPurley is 20180629.
 Older version may generate ACPI build errors.

-For ClevoOpenBoardPkg
-1. Open command window, go to the workspace directory, e.g. c:\Clevo.
-2. Type "cd edk2-platforms\Platform\Intel\ClevoOpenBoardPkg\N1xxWU".
-3. Type "GitEdk2Clevo.bat" to setup GIT environment.
-4. Type "bld" to build Clevo UEFI firmware image, "bld release" for release build, "bld clean" to remove intermediate files.

-Users with access to the Intel proprietary FITC tool and ME ingredients can build full images for flash  (BIOS + ME + DESC).

-Users can also flash the UEFI firmware image to the highest area of the flash region directly.

 ### **Known limitations**